GrassLab/NYCU_Operating_System_Capstone/_sources/labs/lab3.rst.txt

 *********

 In the required part, your allocator doesn't need to deal with the reserved memory problem.
-You can find an unused memory region as the heap and only manage that part of memory.
+You can find an unused memory region (e.g. 0x1000_0000 -> 0x2000_0000) and manage that part of memory only.

 Requirement 1
 =============